 The original recipe calls for the “heart” of the Palma Real, our majestic Dominican national tree.
 Harvesting it means killing the tree.
-But fear not, fellow tree-lovers, no Palmas Reales were harmed in the making of this dish, and better yet, we have a good reason to post this recipe.
+But fear not, fellow tree-lovers, no Palmas Reales were harmed in the making of this dish, and better yet, we have a good reason for posting this recipe.
 Read on.

-I hazard a guess that most people that buy illegally-harvested heart of palm in the Dominican Rep. have no idea the harm that harvesting it does to the Palma Real tree.
+I’ll hazard a guess that most people who buy illegally-harvested heart of palm in the Dominican Republic have no idea of the harm that harvesting it does to the Palma Real tree.

 And I would also guess that they may not know that there are alternatives that don’t harm the environment.
 In fact, the heart of some species of palm trees can be harvested over and over again as it regrows.
 Better yet, these are fast-growing species that are grown commercially.

-So if you would like to enjoy this traditional dish, and you live in the Dominican Rep., please make sure you buy the heart of palm from renewable resources.
+So if you would like to enjoy this traditional dish, and you live in the Dominican Republic, please make sure you buy the heart of palm from renewable sources.
 Let’s protect our national tree.

 - 2 tablespoons of olive oil